j13343sh/Rune-Factory-Inheritance-Research/articles/Messhilite-Inheritance.md

 ## Validation Results

-The observed success rates increase as stack count increases, showing consistency with the Candidate Count Model.
+The observed success rates increase as stack count increases, a trend that appears consistent with interpretations based on the Candidate Count Model.

 ![Messhilite Validation Results](../images/candidate-count-model/messhilite-validation-results-en.png)